jayeshkumargoyal/jayeshkumargoyal/README.md

 - 🌙 **Schedule**: Night owl developer (peak productivity at 2 AM)
 - 🎮 **Gaming**: Love solving puzzles and strategy games
 - 📚 **Learning**: Always exploring new technologies and frameworks
+- 🏆 **Hackathons**: Passionate about rapid prototyping and problem-solving

 </div>